-Key differences between spread betting and CFD trading
+Differences between spread betting and CFD trading

 The key difference between spread betting vs CFDs is that spread betting is unique to the UK as trades are structured as bets and therefore free of capital gains tax.

-With spread betting, you bet an amount per point movement as a bet.
-With CFDs, as a contract for difference, you enter into an agreement where the outcome is based on the difference between the opening and closing prices of a certain amount of shares.
+With spread betting, you bet an amount per point movement as a bet. Β With CFDs, as a contract for difference, you enter into an agreement where the outcome is based on the difference between the opening and closing prices of a certain amount of shares.

 Also, in this article, I’ll go through the main differences between spread betting and CFDs in each section below, including:

-Regulation
+- Regulation

 Both are regulated by the FCA in the UK.
 Even though spread betting is technically gambling because it is primarily used for financial speculation and losses can exceed stakes and even account balances in some cases the FCA regulated financial spread betting.
 There are many benefits of spread betting being regulated by the FCA, including increased due diligence, compliance, and capital requirements, as well as FSCS balance protection.

-Spread betting vs cfds is unique to the UK as the main benefit is the tax breaks (read on for more info), but CFD trading is offered Globally.
-Except the Americans, they don’t allow CFD trading, or in-fact US citizens to have accounts with non-British brokers offering CFDs.
+Spread betting vs CFDs is unique to the UK as the main benefit is the tax breaks (read on for more info), but CFD trading is offered Globally.
+Except for the Americans, they don’t allow CFD trading, or in-fact US citizens to have accounts with non-British brokers offering CFDs.
 An FCA-regulated CFD broker isn’t allowed to open accounts for our friends across the pond.

-UK tax benefits
+UK tax benefits for spread betting versus CFDs

 The point of spread betting vs CFDs is that you place your trades as bets and as such you do not have to pay capital gains tax on your profits.
 Tax law is subject to change but as the only tax benefits benefit UK traders, spread betting is unique to the UK as it is regulated by the FCA.

-Capital gains tax
+Capital gains tax on CFD profits

-There is always a * with this as tax law is subject to change.
-When a profit is made with spread betting vs CFDs it is not subject to capital gains tax as it is structured as a get, rather than an investment.
-This is not the case with CFDs and tax must be paid on profits is applicable.
+There is always a * with this as tax law is subject to change. Β When a profit is made with spread betting vs CFDs it is not subject to capital gains tax as it is structured as a get, rather than an investment. Β This is not the case with CFDs and tax must be paid on profits is applicable.

-Stamp duty
+Stamp duty is exempt from both

-One of the main similarities are that there is no stamp duty payable on equity trades.
-This is a particularly important point as stamp duty rates on stock trades is currently 0.5%.
-So if you buy £100k of stock it is a whopping £500.
+One of the main similarities are that there is no stamp duty payable on equity trades. Β This is a particularly important point as stamp duty rates on stock trades is currently 0.5%. Β So if you buy Β£100k of stock it is a whopping Β£500.

 With asset classes such as FX, indices and commodities (as well as equities) those outside the UK still want leveraged access to the markets.
 Where spread betting is not available, clients from those jurisdictions use CFDs vs spread betting instead.